daleyu/dotfiles/docs/guides/git.md

             User git
                 IdentityFile ~/.ssh/daleyu1_rsa
 ```
+> Note: the hostname will now replace the github.com ending and now be what is
+> used to  tell git where to look.
+See Debugging tips for teails

 Personally, I found that the like .gitconfig redirection if it is in the personal directory doesn't actually work.
 - Note: You should be cloning from ssh, with the ssh hostname that you defined in the .ssh/config.
 Looks like this
 `git clone git@daleyu1-github:daleyu/dotfiles.git`

+#### Signing git commits
 So, what I do is I just set my email for a single repository, as I likely won't be having many personal repos on here other than for like dotfiles, etc.
 ```
 // Set the email from this local repository